We Fight Tirelessly For You

 How We Can Help

 Debt is stressful, and constant collection notices do not help.
 Let our attorneys protect your rights as a consumer and help to stop this abuse from happening.
+Whether you need a medical bill lawyer to combat a hospital debt collector, or an FDCPA lawyer to fight an aggressive collection agency, we are ready to help.
 Do not be intimated and do not let yourself be subjected to this type of conduct any longer.
 You have rights.
 Call the Law Office of Gregory A. Goodman, P.C. to learn them.
 You may even be able to commence a lawsuit against them if they violated the law.
 Just because you have a problem paying your bills does not mean that you should be subjected to harassment and relentless intimidation.

 Get started on protecting your rights by calling (800) 242-3740 now.